epasan/h9demoxss/README.md

 # h9demoxss

-Repository for the source code files of the article: Helping customers understand the risks of Cross-Site Scripting attacks through a demo
+This repo contains the source code files for the following article published in the Hackin9 Magazine:

+**Helping customers understand the risks of Cross-Site Scripting attacks through a demo**